sgmurphy/wordpress-plugins/envira-gallery-lite/readme.txt

 Stable tag: 1.8.11
 License: GNU General Public License v2.0 or later

-Envira Gallery is the fastest, easiest to use WordPress image gallery plugin.
-Lightbox with Drag & Drop builder that helps you create beautiful galleries with just a few clicks.
+Envira Gallery is the fastest and most powerful gallery.
+Our drag & drop builder lets you create beautiful galleries in just a few clicks.

 == Description ==